 When you’re teaching a teen to drive, you may not actually be in direct control of the vehicle, but you’re still the only qualified driver in that space.
 This is why you have to be present and alert, keeping an eye out for any hazards, acting as concentrated and focused as you would if you were actually driving, and taking any necessary action if dangers arise.

 You also have to be able to adapt to different situations.
 Remember that every teen is different.
 Some of them will be quite comfortable, confident drivers without needing too much time, while others can be much more hesitant and nervous behind the wheel.
+They may panic at the last moment which can lead to driving test cancellations.
+However, practice can help ease the doubts.
 Adapt to their needs and skills and guide them the right way.

 Teaching a teen to drive can feel like quite an overwhelming challenge at first, but by following these tips and having the right approach, you can help your child learn the skills they need to thrive on the roads.
 Just make sure to progress gradually, always starting off in an empty parking lot or safe space and then building up towards driving on small streets later on.
 With patience, empathy, and focus, you can help your teen become an excellent driver.